apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 be rather impractical to fetch.
 For many purposes, it is sufficient that all machines agree on the same time.
 The basic idea of this *internal clock synchronization algorithm* is to configure a time daemon that polls every machine periodically and ask what time it is there.
 Based on the answers, it computes the average time and tells all the other machines to adjust their clock accordingly.
-After the time daemon is initialized, the goal is to have everyone happily agree on a current time, being that UTC or not.
+After the time daemon is initialized, the goal is to get everyone to happily agree on a current time, being that UTC or not.

 ### Monotonic clocks